jianglanni/ECS150/Report.md

 If a child process is still running after calling **execvp()**, we call out a "command not found" error.

-### Pipelining and output redirection
+### Pipelining
 We have a loop to execute commands from the same line one by one.

 We will set a pipe for every execution.
 Each execution gets input from the previous cmd's pipe and output to its own pipe.
-Specially, The pipe of the first cmd will get inputs from *STDIN*, and the pipe of the last cmd will write to *STDOUT* or to the assigned output file.
+Specially, The first cmd will get inputs from *STDIN*, and the last cmd will write to *STDOUT* or to the assigned output file.

+### Output redirection
+We call **freopen()** in the child processes to do the output redirections, because this function will irreversibly redirect *STDOUT* to the files.
+For the cases we should overwrite the given file, we use argument "w" in **freopen()**.
+For the cases we append output to existing contents, we use "a+" when calling the function.